pbs-assess/sdmTMB/cran-comments.md

 This version fixes several bugs and adds minor functionality.
+CRAN has requested an update before 2025-04-05; the issues identified on CRAN have been fixed.

 ## R CMD check results